Papanui: 2010–2011 earthquakes

 Papanui's location in the north western area of the city saved it from the worst of the liquefaction that was suffered by the eastern and southern areas.

 The Papanui Building (the first photo on this page) at 1 Main North Road was severely damaged by the first two main earthquakes and demolition commenced on 23 February 2011, the day after the second earthquake.

 All of the churches in the area were damaged to some extent.
 The St Paul's Vicarage was particularly badly damaged and has been demolished.
 St Paul's Anglican Church is still under repair with the scaffolding now being removed from the bell tower.
 A source close to the parish says it will reopen in September 2013.

 St Giles Presbyterian Church was also un-repairable and has been demolished.
 Only the parish centre now remains there.

 The status of St Joseph's Catholic Church and the Papanui North Methodist Church repair or demolition has still not been resolved.

 The Sanitarium factory was also significantly damaged and although production was halted for a while it is online with repairs being made.
 Many of the older shops in the Papanui Village were substantially damaged and demolished.

 Demographics

 Papanui comprises four statistical areas.
 Papanui North, Papanui West and Papanui South are primarily residential, and Northlands is mostly commercial.
+It covers 3.06 km2 and had an estimated population of as of with a population density of people per km^{2}.